microsoftgraph/microsoft-graph-docs-contrib/api-reference/v1.0/api/user-list-oauth2permissiongrants.md

 > Querying the delegated permission grants for a user will only return delegated permissions grants that are specifically for the given user.
 Delegated permissions granted on behalf of all users in the organization are _not_ included in the response.

 > [!NOTE]
-> This request may exhibit replication delays for delegated permission grants which were recently created, updated or deleted.
+> This request might have replication delays for delegated permission grants that were recently created, updated, or deleted.

 ## Permissions